1 Introduction

 Mendix comes with a wide variety of Widgets, but sometimes your app requires a widget outside of this set.
-To support a more advanced UI pattern or create project-specific interactions, you will need to make your own pluggable widget.
-Your new pluggable widget can be used while modeling pages alongside standard Mendix components.
-It can also be shared between multiple projects and distributed through the App Store.
+To support a more advanced UI pattern or create app-specific interactions, you will need to make your own pluggable widget.
+This documentation will help you achieve that in Studio Pro 10.
+See these links for other versions’ documentation:

 You are in control of a pluggable widget’s appearance and behavior.
 Customize a pluggable widget by implementing a widget as a plain React component written in JavaScript or TypeScript.
 The component will be rendered in a Mendix app, and will be able to use APIs provided by Mendix to interact with that app.

-Pluggable widgets, like core widgets, can have properties which a Mendix developer can (and sometimes must) configure every time the widget is used in Mendix Studio or Mendix Studio Pro.
+Pluggable widgets, like core widgets, can have properties which a Mendix developer can (and sometimes must) configure every time the widget is used in Mendix Studio Pro.
 You can define these properties by making a widget definition XML file (for more information on widget definition XML files, see the Widget Definition XML File section below).

 The client component is mainly focused on presentation and interaction with an end-user, while data fetching, validation, and updating are handled by the Mendix Platform.
 Mendix provides your component with APIs which follow a unidirectional data flow pattern, much like the Redux and Flux APIs.
 Mendix follows the “batteries included but removable” motto.
 You do not have to care about nuances if standard behavior suffices for you, but you can adjust behaviors when required.

 A widget component is mounted and unmounted when a widget is shown or hidden — for example when a page is opened or due to conditional visibility.
 A component receives props which resemble properties described in its widget definition XML file.
-A prop’s key comes from the key
+A prop’s key comes from the key attribute, and its value is based on the configuration of the property.
+Prop values are immutable, but the Mendix Platform re-renders the component passing new values when necessary.

-of its widget’s property.
+A prop value is often not just a primitive value, but an object whose structure depends on the type of its widget’s property.
 A prop’s values can expose data, metadata, and associated actions — whatever is applicable for the property.
 Here is an example of one interface.
 It is a value for an action property, such as the type you would find in the On click property of an action button:

 export interface ActionValue {